Conflicts of Interest in Research for Public Health Services (PHS)

 “Institutional Responsibilities” means the Investigator’s professional responsibilities on behalf of the university including, but not limited to, activities such as research, consultation, teaching, professional practice, institutional committee membership, and service on panels such as Institutional Review Boards or Data and Safety Monitoring boards.

-“Investigator(s)” means the principal investigator/project director, co-principal investigator, and any other person who is responsible for or involved in the design, conduct, or reporting of research, instructional or service activities funded, or proposed for funding, by an external sponsor.
+“Investigator(s)” means the principal investigator/project director, co-principal investigator, and any other person who is responsible or involved in the design, conduct, or reporting of research, instructional or service activities funded, or proposed for funding, by an external sponsor.
 For the purposes of the requirement relating to financial interest, investigator includes spouses and dependent children.

 “Research” means any systematic investigation designed to develop or contribute to generalizable knowledge.
 The term encompasses basic and applied research and product testing and development.
 It includes any activity for which research funding is available from a Public Health Service component that awards funds under grants, cooperative agreements, or otherwise.